 Positive nutrition and fortification

-Average read time: 13 minutes
+Average read time: 12 minutes

 Knorr’s goal is to get food that is good for people and the planet onto 7 billion plates by 2025.

 We want to inspire everyone to make simple ingredient swaps, shaking up meals to increase their nutritional value and reduce their environmental impact.
-Healthy habits, nutritious diets explains more about our campaign.

 Locking in goodness

 We’re also busy creating new products to enhance the vegetable content on people’s plates, like our new Knorr dehydrated vegetables range in Argentina.
 The 100% spinach, onion, bell pepper or carrots take only three minutes to hydrate and can be added to a variety of recipes to make nutritious cooking easier.